amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 ...
 ```

-*Snippet 40 - the rootObjects of the engine are the direct object types declared in the mainqml, which in this is just one, ApplicationWindow.
-So we get it withe the index of 0, next we set its property backend to the value of our back_end object.
-Since such a QML property doesn't exist in the ApplicationWindow lets add it. *
+*Snippet 40 - the `rootObjects` of the engine are the direct object types declared in the `main.qml`, which in this is just one, `ApplicationWindow`.
+So we get it with the index of `0`, next we set its property `backend` to the value of our `back_end` an instance of our `Backend` class from `func.py`.
+Since such a QML property doesn't exist in the `ApplicationWindow`we must create it.*

-Connect it with the qml code.
+Create the QML property.

 ```qml
 ...